-From the playing fields of the Big Ten to the battlefields of Iraq and Afghanistan, traumatic brain injury (TBI) has become a pressing medical issue.
+From the playing fields of the Big Ten Conference to the battlefields of Iraq and Afghanistan, traumatic brain injury (TBI) has become a pressing medical issue.
 Yet those at risk aren’t just athletes strapping on football helmets or soldiers climbing into Humvees — they are drivers navigating highways, children turning cartwheels in the yard, and the elderly navigating tricky stairs.

 The Center for Sports Medicine, Health and Human Performance in the new Cole Field House at UMCP will be at the forefront of tackling this public health problem and advancing the science of sport in a partnership with the University of Maryland, Baltimore (UMB).